IT'S ALL ABOUT THE PLANNING; TO PAY LESS TAX

 If you are VAT registered, you need to submit a VAT return to HMRC every quarter.
 This period of time is known as your ‘accounting period’.

 A VAT return shows the calculation of the amount of VAT due on sales minus the amount of VAT reclaimable on purchases.
-This results in the amount payable to HMRC.
+This results in the amount of business tax payable to HMRC.
 If the amount reclaimable on purchase is more than the amount due on sales, HMRC give you the difference back.

 It is important to spend sufficient time on completing your return, so you don’t pay more than you need to.

-CORPORATION TAX RETURNS
+BUSINESS TAX RETURNS

 All active companies must file corporation tax returns as this is a legal requirement